thezeroalpha/lectures.alex.balgavy.eu/content/hwsec-notes/dram-physical-memory.md

 You can also probe the bus directly using an oscilloscope, and send requests for very different physical addresses.
 ## Rowhammer
-DRAM defect on memory modules.
+Works because of DRAM defect on memory modules.

 Under certain conditions, the capacitors quickly leak charge, causing bits to flip.
 All the attacker has to do from software is activate the same rows numerous times within a refresh interval.